 Research & Development: Phase Coherence

-The natural acoustic characteristics of all drivers limit their use to specific frequency ranges.
-Two or more drivers are required to cover the complete audible range.
-The speaker’s crossover divides the input signal so that each driver only receives frequencies that it can reproduce.
-Since drivers are physically separated from each other, there will be phase (or timing) differences between their outputs (Fig. 1).
-These differences must be addressed to ensure the faithful recreation of the original sound.
+Short lesson: The natural acoustic characteristics of all drivers (size, materials) limit their use to specific frequency ranges.
+Two or more drivers are usually required to cover the complete range of audible sounds.
+A crossover network divides the input signal so that each driver only receives the frequencies that it can reproduce.
+Since drivers are physically separated from each other, there will be phase (or timing) differences between their outputs.
+That is, they will never move in perfect syncronization.

 Fig. 1) Typical Phase Coherence: The large notch in both on- and off-axis response curves shows a lack of phase coherence between drive units.
 They are not in perfect synchronization.

 When speakers are out of phase, this action can introduce anomalies that result in muddy or indistinct sounds, lack of detail and fuzzy imaging.
 Or, how you feel after staring at that image up top for a few more minutes.

 Achieving more accurate phase alignment between separate drivers can be accomplished in a number of ways.

 Methods used over the years include: physical alignment, placing drivers on stepped baffles or sloped baffles; mounting tweeters coaxially or coincidentally; or electrical alignment through various crossover design techniques.